20 Christmas Table Decorations Perfect for the Holiday Season

 Get in the holiday spirit with these stunning Christmas table decorations.
 We have ideas for every style and budget.

 No peeking!
 Make your advent calendar a focal point by displaying it on the table.
 We love the idea of little boxes representing each day leading up to Christmas.
-But a standalone piece (like this wooden sleigh) can be striking, too.
+But a standalone piece can be striking, too.
 Speaking of advent calendars, we’re a big fan of Aldi’s offerings this year!

 You spent hours decorating your holiday cookies—so why not show them off?
 These 3-dimensional beauties make for a gorgeous (and edible!) centerpiece.
 Learn how to make the trees here.